-You should be brushing your Aussie as often as possible, but at least weekly.
+Brush your Aussie as often as possible, but at least weekly.
 Aussies shed a lot, and some shed more than others.
-Brushing them often can keep their coat healthy and prevent them from shedding and prevent matting.
+Grooming them often with brushes and undercoat rakes like these on Amazon can keep their coat healthy and prevent them from matting.

 DO Groom Often During Shedding Times

 Australian Shepherds shed their thicker winter coats during the early spring.
-During this time, make sure that you are brushing them more often than average.
+During this time, make sure that you are brushing them more often.
 If they shed excessively, it can lead to mats that may have to be cut out of their fur.

 If you are usually brushing your Aussie twice a week, add 1-2 brush-outs in the Spring to keep up with their shedding.

 Every action that you take during the grooming process should be considerate of your dog’s double coat.
 From brushing to bathing and trimming, remember that your dog needs all parts of its coat to hold up against the weather.

 DO Use a Slicker Brush and an Undercoat Rake